September 16-December 6, 2024

 10-Class Courses

-Japan Society members: $280
+Japan Society members: $310

 20-Class Courses

-Non-members: $530
+Non-members: $600

-Japan Society members: $290
+Japan Society members: $515

 How to Register

-Please register by Thursday, September 21, if possible.
+Classes fill up quickly!
+Please register by Thurs., September 12, if possible.
 Seats may not be available after this date; please check the website for registration availability or contact the office.

 New students with no previous background in Japanese should enroll in a Level 1 course.
 Students with some background should refer to the Japanese Level Guide or course textbooks to determine the most appropriate class.
 There is no placement exam.
-If you are still not sure of your level, it may be possible to schedule a level assessment by phone with the Director.
+If you are still not sure of your level, it may be possible to schedule a level assessment by phone with the Senior Director.
 Please email [email protected] to schedule.

-Registration is accepted online (preferred), by phone at (212) 715-1269 or (212) 715-1293, or in-person on select days.
+Registration is accepted online (preferred), by phone at (212) 715-1269 or (212) 715-1293, or in-person (please inquire for hours).

 Registrants will receive a Welcome Email and Zoom link from [email protected] on:

 • the afternoon of Friday, Sept.
-22, 2023 (for classes beginning on Monday, Sept.
-25)
+13, 2024 (for classes beginning on Monday, Sept.
+16)

 • the afternoon of Monday, Sept.
-25, 2023 (for classes beginning on Tuesday, Sept.
-26)
+16, 2024 (for classes beginning on Tuesday, Sept.
+17)

 • the afternoon of Tuesday, Sept.
-26, 2023 (for classes beginning on Wednesday, Sept.
-27)
+17, 2024 (for classes beginning on Wednesday, Sept.
+18)

 • the afternoon of Wednesday, Sept.
-27, 2023 (for classes beginning on Thursday, Sept.
-28)
+18, 2024 (for classes beginning on Thursday, Sept.
+19)

 • the afternoon of Thursday, Sept.
-28, 2023 (for classes beginning on Friday, Sept.
-29)
+19, 2024 (for classes beginning on Friday, Sept.
+20)

 For more information, please email us at [email protected], or call (212) 715-1269 or (212) 715-1293.

-Online Courses Only
+About Online Courses

-In-Person Courses Only
+About In-Person Courses

 Japan Society strongly encourages everyone entering the building to be up to date on COVID-19 vaccines, including any boosters for which they are eligible.
 In-person students do not need to provide proof of vaccination and booster.

-As of April 10, 2023, masks, particularly respirator-style (KN95, N95, KF94, etc.), are strongly recommended but are no longer required.
+Masks, particularly respirator-style (KN95, N95, KF94, etc.), are strongly recommended but are no longer required.
 A mask can be provided at the Welcome Desk upon request.

 Japan Society retains the right to cancel a class at its discretion due to inclement weather or other circumstances.
 In such circumstances the office will determine the best option for replacement class(es), which may be online or on another date.
 By signing up for this course, you assume this risk and understand that circumstances may change.